nimatullo/wyd/README.md

 ## 🔧 How Does It Work

-The chrome extension sends updates to the API with what tab is currently active.
-The API is consumed through [nimatullo.com](https://nimatullo.com)
+The chrome extension sends updates to the API with what website I'm currently on.
+The API is consumed through [nimatullo.com](https://nimatullo.com) where it receives these updates through [server sent events](https://en.wikipedia.org/wiki/Server-sent_events).

 ## ✅ Todo